This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 This squid ink pasta with seafood is the perfect dinner for a special night.
 It’s luxurious and refined, but still approachable enough that you’ll want to make it again and again.
 The black squid ink gives the pasta a beautiful color, and the shrimp, clams, and squid provide a rich and savory flavor to the broth.

 Pasta is the perfect pair for seafood like mussels, shrimp, and squid.
-Our creamy seafood lasagna and seafood mac and cheese are easy to make at home and loaded with delicious seafood flavors.
+Our lobster pasta is easy to make at home and loaded with delicious seafood flavors.
 And our garlic butter shrimp pasta is fast and easy.
 It is perfect for a weeknight dinner.

 Skipping the cheese this time, our squid ink pasta recipe uses anchovy paste, white wine, and a savory mix of shallots, garlic, and fresh herbs for a savory and delicious seafood sauce.